Sungai Selan: Administration

-Sungai Selan is subdivided into the urban village (kelurahan) of Sungai Selan which serves as the administrative center and twelve regular villages (desa).
+Sungai Selan is subdivided into the urban village (kelurahan) of Sungai Selan which serves as the administrative centre of the district, and twelve regular villages (desa).

 Economy

 Agriculture and tin mining comprises the largest sources of employment in the district, with oil palm and black pepper being major commodities.

-The district hosts a river port operated by the government-owned PT Pelindo II.
+The district hosts a river port on the Selan River, operated by the government-owned PT Pelindo II.
 The port serves speedboats crossing from South Sumatra, and handles around 200 tons of cargo daily.